luishdemetrio/ARIA/readme.md

    - Enter the Description:

-     `This topic is used exclusively by the AppWise agent to submit a new application request to the IT team after the user has confirmed their intent and provided a business justification.
+     `This topic is used exclusively by the Aria agent to submit a new application request to the IT team after the user has confirmed their intent and provided a business justification.
 It should only be triggered by the agent as the final step in the application request workflow, never directly by the user.`

    - Click **Save**.